 - And on American Dad!, Seth plays Bill, Stan Smith's body double, and Rachael plays Stan's daughter Hailey.
 Guess who hook up in one episode...
 And then it gets grosser when Stan finds out and has to replace Bill on a camping trip with Hailey.
 But don't worry, nothing happens.

 - The Italian dub of Total Drama Island has Heather and Trent voiced by Monica Ward and her son, Alessandro.
 They kissed in the episode "Search And Do Not Destroy".

-- In the pornography industry it is not uncommon for siblings, cousins and parents/offspring to work in the business together, and sometimes even appear in the same production.
+- In the pornography industry, it is not uncommon for siblings, cousins, and parents/offspring to work in the business together, and sometimes even appear in the same production.
 "Performing" together, if you get the meaning, is less common but not unheard of in mainstream productions, though there seems to be some leeway given to twins and confirmed cousins and sisters.
+There is at least one confirmed instance where a well-known porn actress and a well-known porn actor were accidentally scheduled to do a scene together, the director not being aware they were siblings — obviously, the scene was not shot once the performers pointed this fact out.
 (Note: please do not add any names here, as while some relationships have been confirmed, many are simply made up for the sake of the fantasy and the performers are not actually related.)

 - In Y: The Last Man, the protagonist mentions him and his sister being cast as Romeo and Juliet, respectively, in the school play.
 However, they both decide they want to avert it, and his sister is selfless enough to drop out of the production.

 - During Marvel's Civil War storyline, Johnny Storm and Susan Storm Richards, brother and sister members of the Fantastic Four, assumed undercover identities as husband and wife.
 Sue considers it the most disturbing thing she's ever done.